 - To improve the progress and attainment of disadvantaged students, and of SEND students.

-- To further develop, promote and celebrate the work of the diversity club, anti-bullying ambassadors, and the student council within school, and to support their engagement with the wider community.
+- To further develop, promote and celebrate the work of diversity initiatives, anti-bullying awareness, and the student body within school, and to support their engagement with the wider community.